theislab/cellrank/docs/source/index.rst

 which allows to unlock the full power of CellRank.
 If you want to see individual functions in action, visit our `gallery`_.

+To use CellRank without RNA velocity information, check out the `beyond RNA velocity tutorial`_ as well as the `time-series tutorial`_.

 Latest additions
 ^^^^^^^^^^^^^^^^
 .. include:: latest_additions.rst